Puerto Rico national football team: 2020s

+The decade started well for Puerto Rico, where they played two friendly matches in January 2021 against the Dominican Republic, where they achieved a historic 1-0 victory in Santo Domingo and finally against Guatemala, where they lost 1-0.

+However, the team would once again fail to qualify for the World Cup in 2022.
+In the qualifiers for this edition, the team lost away to Saint Kitts and Nevis 1-0 (in a game played in San Cristóbal in the Dominican Republic), tied with Trinidad and Tobago at home 1-1, thrashed the Bahamas 7-0 at home (both home games were played at the Athletics Stadium Mayagüez), before defeating Guyana 2-0 away (in a match played in Saint Kitts and Nevis).
+This wasn't enough for Puerto Rico, who was knocked out in the first round of qualification after finishing third in their group behind Trinidad and Tobago and group winners Saint Kitts and Nevis.

 On March 19, 2023, just days before the Nations League, the Puerto Rican Football Federation announced Charlie Trout as the new head coach of the national team.

 2022–23 Nations League

 In the second season of the CONCACAF Nations League, Puerto Rico would again be a part of the C-League.
 This time being inserted to Group D alongside the British Virgin Islands and the Cayman Islands.
 The team would go on to beat the British Islands 3–1 and then later beat the Cayman Islands 5–1.
-The team would go on to win the group stage, thus earning a Gold Cup prelims invitation and promotion into the B league for the next Nations league.
+The team would go on to win the group stage, thus earning a 2023 CONCACAF Gold Cup qualification invitation and promotion into the B league for the next Nations league.

-In the Gold Cup prelims, the team would draw against Suriname 0–0 and later winning in a penalty shootout 4–3.
+In the CONCACAF Gold Cup preliminary, the team would draw against Suriname 0–0 and later winning in a penalty shootout 4–3.
 In the second round of the prelims, Puerto Rico would face Martinique.
 The team would lose 2–0 and be eliminated from the tournament.

+2026 World Cup qualification campaign

+For the 2026 FIFA World Cup qualifiers, Puerto Rico received a bye to the second round.
+Their campaign began with a goalless away draw against El Salvador, followed by an 8–0 thrashing of Anguilla.
+Puerto Rico then lost 1–0 away to Suriname before defeating Saint Vincent and the Grenadines 2–1 at home.
+Finishing third in their group behind Suriname and El Salvador, Puerto Rico failed to advance to the next stage.